 And as the Priest-Thing slowly came in his direction, all Nolan could do was stare at the beautiful little girl hunch under the table.
 He didn’t even notice that he was smiling at her.

-“Nice grin, Bitch!”
+“Nice grin, bitch!”
 The Thing brought him back to the situation.
 “You’re smiling like a retard.
-You must’ve hit the floor real hard.”
+You must’ve hit the floor too hard.”

 Nolan directed his attention back to the monster.